francesco11112/new_repository1/README.md

 ## Historian

-Next start Data Historian on one or all three nodes.
+Next start Historian on one or all three nodes.

 ```bash